Gülçin Ergül: 2020–present: Davet, ALFA Awards, Invitation

-Gülçin released her fourth studio album, Davet, on her birthday on 30 October 2020, from Arpej Production.
+Ergül released her fourth studio album, Davet, on her birthday on 30 October 2020, from Arpej Production.
 In the album, which Emre Bayar was the music director, many different styles such as pop, trap, disco, R&B, and soul were combined.
 In addition to the new song titled "Sana Aşığım" by Yıldız Tilbe and the collaboration with Anıl Piyancı in the song "Kalbime Sorsam", there are also 9 songs by Gülçin Ergül.
 The intro of the album and the song named "Davet", which is named after the album, express the mission of the album.
 The first music video for the album, "Beni Bu Rüyadan Uyandırma", was completed in 15 hours and was directed by Murat Joker.
 The singer, who danced in Vogue and High Heels style, was accompanied by four dancers.
-In the first 24 hours that the album was released, it was number one in the most purchased list in iTunes Turkey.
+In the first 24 hours that the album was released, it was number one on the most purchased list in iTunes Turkey.
 She became the cover girl of the November 2020 issue of She & Girls magazine.
 During the launch period of the album, she was a guest as "Gülçin Ergül" in the 86th episode of Yasak Elma, a series on Fox, and sang the song "Sana Aşığım" from her latest album Davet.
 After the episode aired, "Sana Aşığım" was number 1 on the list of Shazam Turkey Top 50 and the Spotify list of TV Soundtracks.

-At the end of 2020, which was heavily affected by the COVID-19 epidemic, Ergül released a single titled "Yeni Yılın Kutlu Olsun" (Happy New Year), whose lyrics and music belong to her and Ezgi Ayçe.
+By the end of 2020, which was heavily affected by the COVID-19 epidemic, Ergül released a single titled "Yeni Yılın Kutlu Olsun" (Happy New Year), whose lyrics and music belong to her and Ezgi Ayçe.
 More than 60,000 videos were made with the song in a short time on the international platform TikTok.
 She won an award named 2020 ALFA Awards with Kenan Doğulu that was given from Spain.